Institute of Arctic and Alpine Research (INSTAAR)

 Provide programs, lectures, and opportunities that prepare students to become the energy leaders of the future.

 Engage industry partners in comprehensive programs involving energy research, education, policy, and technology development.

-Environmental Engineering Program
+Environmental Engineering Program (EVEN)

 Environmental engineers play a vital role in maintaining the quality of both human environmental systems and the natural environment.
 Environmental engineering encompasses the scientific assessment and development of engineering solutions to environmental problems impacting the biosphere, land, water and air quality.
 Environmental issues affect almost all commercial and industrial sectors, and are a central concern for the public, for all levels of government, and in international relations.
 These issues include safe drinking water, wastewater processing, solid and hazardous waste disposal, outdoor air pollution, indoor air pollution and transfer of infectious diseases, human health and ecological risk management, and prevention of pollution through product or process design.